tallulahkay/patchythepirate/Deliverable1.md

 Data Import & Cleaning
 ----------------------

 Data import of the main 'suicide' dataset was succesful, with only the 'HDI/year' having a number of missing values for each country and year.
+The reamining variables, including the unemployment rate, country's rural population, and the amount of mobile service subscriptions, had to be input separately from several World Bank datasets.
+These databases had several missing values that had to be assigned as missing and then joined with the master dataset by country name and year.

 Variation of Single Variables
 -----------------------------